Australia is partnering with neighbouring countries in the Indo-Pacific to reduce emissions.

 - transparent and inclusive governance

-- aligned with the Paris Agreement and United Nations Sustainable Development Goals
+- alignment with the Paris Agreement and United Nations Sustainable Development Goals

 - high-integrity units.